RyanFleck/Manuals/content/tools/azure.md

 **Cloud computing** is the ability to rent computing resources on demand, and only pay for what you use.
 Microsoft has already made the billion-dollar investment in hardware, networking, etc.

 The **Shared Responsibility Model** relates responsibilities in the cloud environment to a traditional on-premises service deployment, where you are responsible for everything from building and network security to networking and firewalls to the operating systems and authentication, devices, and data.
+These responsibilities fall away in different ways if you use the cloud.

+By using a **Cloud VM** (IaaS^[iaas]), you'll still need to worry about the OS, networking, and the application, but the physical computer and networking is handled.

+^[iaas]: Infrastructure as a Service

+By using an **App Service** (PaaS^[paas]),

+^[paas]: Platform as a Service

 ## Benefits of Cloud Computing